Warner Laboratory of Evolutionary Ecology

 Phil Pearson (2014-2016), currently a PhD candidate at the University of Canberra's Institute for Applied Ecology, Georges Lab

-David Delaney (2013-2015), currently a Postdoctoral Researcher, University of Colorado, Boulder, McAdams Lab
+David Delaney (2013-2015), currently a Postdoctoral Researcher, Iowa State University, Dinsmore Lab

 Corey Cates (2013-2015), currently Biology Lab Coordinator, Birmingham Southern College